jeff4/bionotes.github.io/index.md

 	* [*sp<sup>2</sup>* hybridization](https://youtu.be/ROzkyTgscGg) by AAMC + Khan Academy
 	* [*sp<sup>1</sup>* hybridization](https://youtu.be/BRHfy7envyQ) by AAMC + Khan Academy
 	* Not yet watched: [How to find the hybridization of atoms in organic molecules](https://youtu.be/GuaozMpFS3w) by AAMC + Khan Academy
-* Lone pair = pair of valence electrons that are not bonded/shared covalently with another atom.
-Eg., ammonia NH<sub>3</sub> has steric number of 4 = 3 sigma bonds to hydrogen + 1 lone pair.
-* VSEPR theory.
-See [Wiki article](https://en.wikipedia.org/wiki/VSEPR_theory) and MCJ Chapter 9.2 (p.
-309-318)

 # Miscellaneous notes